In-Depth Review: WEN 3962 Two-Speed Band Saw with Stand and Worklight

 5. Milwaukee 2429-20 Cordless Sub Compact Band Saw - Power Band Saws

-The second Milwaukee band saw on this list, ironically enough, compares more favorably with the WEN stationary band saw even though it's a portable power tool and the first Milwaukee band saw is actually a fellow stationary band saw (as evidenced by its higher ratings on Amazon to boot).
+The second Milwaukee band saw on this list, ironically enough, compares more favorably with the WEN stationary band saw even though it's a portable power tool and the first Milwaukee band saw is actually a fellow stationary band saw.

 This is because the Milwaukee 2429-20 offers more pound-for-pound compared to its table variant with its compact and lightweight 6.6-pound body that's capable of deliver 1⅝ inches, which is impressive for a machine its size.
 It is many magnitudes less strong than the monster that is the WEN 3962 Two-Speed Band Saw but it delivers enough cutting power for more mobile work.